 Alternatives: part-time work and volunteering

 You may decide to tide yourself over financially at the same time as picking up some CV-worthy skills by taking on part-time work.
-The mad rush for recruits to keep the toilet paper hoarders happy and safe may have eased now, but the UK’s major supermarkets are still hiring for jobs on the shop floor, in the warehouse and as delivery drivers.
-It might seem obvious, but do consider whether a job such as this, which brings you into contact with thousands of people on a daily basis, suits you in light of the pandemic.
+Some supermarkets are planning to restrict certain items in order to prevent another round of shortages brought about by hoarders; so, they might again start recruiting for temporary shop floor jobs – as well as warehouse and delivery driver roles.
+It might seem an obvious point, but do consider whether a job such as this, which brings you into contact with thousands of people on a daily basis, suits you in light of the pandemic.

 There are also some predominantly social media and local council-led volunteering opportunities available at the moment.
 Such experience would look good on a CV.
 However, you should make sure you can carry out the work required safely (for you and those around you) before committing.

-If keeping away from any kind of in-person interaction with others remains a high priority for you right now, take a look at these career-friendly activities to carry out while social distancing.
+While keeping away from any kind of in-person interaction with others remains a high priority, take a look at these career-friendly activities to carry out while social distancing.

 Your right to claim benefits